Under the Hood

 Additionally, if new data is loaded or changed, cached values can be incorrect until affected cached values are rebuilt, so a user may occasionally be presented with that inaccurate data.

-To solve both of these issues, TraceBase employs a caching strategy that sets monitors on specific data that, if it's ever changed, will trigger an immediate cache update of the affected values.
+To solve both of these issues, TraceBase employs a caching strategy that sets monitors on specific data that, if it is ever changed, will trigger an immediate cache update of the affected values.
 That means that as long as a study doesn't change, performance will always be optimal, and the values always accurate.

 Dynamically Maintained Database Fields